4 Minute read

 - A treadmill on the platform, which has two belts that can be moved independently to simulate tripping and a harness prevents injury in the event of a fall

 - Sensors, which are attached to the test subject’s body to provide feedback on muscle and joint performance.
 Muscle and brain activity can also be collected through methods like electromyography (EMG) and electroencephalography (EEG).

 The CAREN can be used for a wide range of applications, including assessing how athletes injure themselves, tracking injury recovery and studying how real-world stimuli affect soldiers’ bodies under battle stress.

-It’s used by University of Melbourne researchers, students, and in collaboration with our industry partners.
-We’ve worked with wide range of clients, including the Defence Science and Technology Group, knee brace development company POD Active and the Royal Melbourne Hospital.
+It’s used by University of Melbourne researchers and students in collaboration with our industry partners.
+We’ve worked with wide range of clients, including the Defence Science and Technology Group, knee brace development company, POD Active, and the Royal Melbourne Hospital.